lfr/lfr.github.io/special/_posts/2021-03-29-infinite-money.md

 In reality, caring about money is caring about people, for a majority of them doesn't relate it to luxury, so much as food, shelter, health, or the ability to pay a couple of bills on time, some of the time.

-Like everyone else you likely define money as a measure of wealth or something useful for trade, but those are just facts about money, they could just as well be said about gold when people carried it in pouches, yet your money and that gold are nothing alike.
+In all likelihood you define money as a measure of wealth or something useful for trade, but those are just facts about money, they could just as well be said about gold when people carried it in pouches, yet your money and that gold are nothing alike.

 ## You think you're educated?